-- 1. Evidence that students perceive the course to be of value as indicated by the Department mean on course evaluations, or that of the College, if higher. - 2.
-Evidence that students perceive the course to be of quality as indicated by the Department mean on course evaluations, or that of the College, if higher. - 3.
+1. Evidence that students perceive the course to be of value as indicated by the Department mean on course evaluations, or that of the College, if higher.

+- 2. Evidence that students perceive the course to be of quality as indicated by the Department mean on course evaluations, or that of the College, if higher. - 3.
 Evidence that the instructor has demonstrated appropriate laboratory management technique (if applicable). - 4.
 Evidence of significant contributions to the mentoring of graduate students (if applicable). - 5.
 Evidence of successful integration of technology into teaching. - 6.
-Development of pedagogical methods and materials that demonstrate a significant impact on learning.

-- 7. Evidence of participation in professional development to demonstrate knowledge of current information in his/her field. - 8.
-Significant contributions to major curriculum changes, course development, and other instructional programs.
+Development of pedagogical methods and materials that demonstrate a significant impact on learning. - 7.
+Evidence of participation in professional development to demonstrate knowledge of current information in his/her field. - 8.
+Significant contributions to major curriculum changes, course development, and other instructional programs. - 9.
+Evidence that the lecturer's own research informs his/her teaching.